 Executive Master's in Leadership Program for DCPS Principals

-In 2013, Georgetown began a partnership with District of Columbia Public Schools (DCPS) to provide leadership training to principals and central office staff.
+In 2013, Georgetown began a partnership with District of Columbia Public Schools (DCPS) to provide leadership training to principals and central office staff, and in 2017 charter school leaders were included for the first time.
 Georgetown's McDonough School of Business created a customized Executive Master's in Leadership program for the principals.
 The first cohort of 25 principals graduated in December 2013.
-A second cohort of 14 principals and 6 central office staff began in January 2014.

 College Access and Success Progams